aiscript-dev/aiscript/.github/pull_request_template.md

   - fix / refactor / feat / enhance / perf / chore
   - Also, make sure that the granularity of this PR is appropriate.
 Please do not include more than one type of change or interest in a single PR.
 - If there is an Issue which will be resolved by this PR, please include a reference to the Issue in the text.
-- Please add the summary of the changes to CHANGELOG.md.
+- Please create a new file under the `unreleased` directory and write down the summary of your changes.
 However, this is not necessary for changes that do not affect the users, such as refactoring.
 - Check if there are any documents that need to be created or updated due to this change.
 - If you have added a feature or fixed a bug, please add a test case if possible.
 - Please make sure that tests and Lint are passed in advance.